Sound System and Other Random Stuff

 - 757th Radar Squadron, Birch Bay, WA

 I haven't had the opportunity (or the desire) to return to Charleston.
-Point Arena is on the California coast, on Hwy 1, and that is without a doubt, my favorite
+It was closed within six months of my arrival.
+Point Arena is on the Northern California coast,

 stretch of road in the world.
 I've been up and down that road many, many times, and I've stopped in on occasion to see what's left of the radar site.
 I last visited the